Palo (religion): Denominations

 Palo divides into different denominations or traditions called ramas, each forming a ritual lineage.
-The main four are Briyumba, Kimbisa, Mayombe, and Monte; other ramas include Musunde, Quirimbya, and Vrillumba.
+The main four are Briyumba, Kimbisa, Mayombe, and Monte; other ramas include Musunde, Quirimbya, Bumpangi and Vrillumba.
 Some practitioners maintain that Mayombe and Monte are the same tradition, whereas elsewhere they have been regarded as separate.
 Because Palo Monte—the name of which means "sticks of the forest"—was one of the dominant ramas in late 20th-century Havana, many academic and popular sources mistakenly adopted the term "Palo Monte" for the whole religion.
 (Note: Among scholars who have used "Palo Monte" as a general term for the religion have been Wedel, Fernández Olmos and Paravisini-Gebert, and Kerestetzi.)

 Many initiates believe that the names of the ramas derive from different ethnic groups from in and around the Kingdom of Kongo.
 Conversely, Barnet noted that these names cannot be identified with known ethnic groups in Central Africa and that "they may simply be randomly chosen names of Bantu etymology that became adulterated in Cuba".
 Palo's followers are often critical of rival ramas, believing that their own tradition maintains the correct procedure inherited from the past.

 Especially syncretic in its approach to Palo is Kimbisa, the rama founded in the 19th century by Andrés Facundo Cristo de los Dolores Petit.
 Petit merged Palo with elements from Santería, Spiritism, and Catholicism, with the tradition operating on the principles of Christian charity.
 In Kimbisa praise houses, it is common to find images of the Virgin Mary, the saints, the crucifix, and an altar to San Luis Beltrán, the patron saint of the tradition.
 Unlike other ramas, Kimbisa has a supreme leader and a written constitution.
 Certain members of other Palo traditions look critically upon Kimbisa, believing that it deviates too far from traditional Bakongo practices.
 The Palo nganga has also been incorporated into a Cuban variant of Spiritism, El Espiritismo Cruzao, elsewhere termed Palo Cruzado, or Muertería.